stephdl/nethserver-phpmyadmin/README.md

 With the multiaccess mode, the admin account gets a new password which comes from '/etc/my.pwd'.
 Once you retrieve  it, you can change it in the phpmyadmin session for a password more easier to recall.

+to retrieve the admin password : cat /etc/my.pwd

 You can access via:

 	https://yourdomain/phpmyadmin-multi if adminacces is enabled and multiaccess is enabled